MTDOJRP/docs/docs/9-fire-ems/3-learning/3-sop.md

     #### General Procedures

-     #### Reporting and Communication
-    - **Progress Updates:** Providing regular updates to supervisors and stakeholders on case developments.
-    - **Collaboration:** Communicating effectively with patrol units, other CID divisions, and external agencies.
-    - **Report Writing:** Drafting clear, detailed reports of investigations for internal use and court proceedings.

     #### Professional Development

     - **Continuing Education:** Participating in ongoing training programs to enhance investigative skills and stay updated on legal developments.